-he U.S. economy added a better-than-expected 163,000 jobs in July, the Labor Department announced on Friday morning, the best net gain in five months.
+The U.S. economy added a better-than-expected 163,000 jobs in July, the Labor Department announced on Friday morning, the best net gain in five months.
 Many analysts had expected a more modest boost of about 100,000 jobs.
 Despite the gains, the unemployment rate rose from 8.2 percent in June to 8.3 percent in July.

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- Why are so many elderly Asians killing themselves?
+- Why are so many parents being arrested?

-- What would a U.S.-Russia war look like
+- What would a U.S.-Russia war look like?

 Subscribe to the Week